ramadepo/Unity-SocketTest/README.md

 SocketTest Note
 ===
-This project is just for an experiment about using Socket to send the message in Unity, and I watched the vedio below the **Ref** to learn how to set up server and client.
+This project is just for an implement about using Socket to send the message in Unity, and I watched the vedio below the **Ref** to learn how to set up server and client.

 And I also use the result in other project like **「MiniMap」**, it really useful to construct a multi-player game.